 For today’s Tay’s Tip, I share how I utilize the Duplicate command to hack my design process when making a PowerPoint game for my classroom.
 Specifically, I will be talking about how it’s useful when duplicating objects with animations applied.
-Interested?
-Watch the video or read the blog post below.

 The Duplicate Command